 It can make people feel inadequate (Constant comparison).

-The dialogue to some may seem dramatic but as a freshly turned 20-year old, I still remember how I thought in my teens.
-I’m not saying every teen will think like this but some want to feel like they’re enough and if being that girl makes someone gain a form of approval, they will go through extremes trying to get it.
+The dialogue to some may seem dramatic but as a freshly turned 20-year-old, I still remember how I thought in my teens.
+I’m not saying every teen will think like this but some want to feel like they’re enough and if being that girl makes someone gain a form of approval, they will go to extremes trying to get it.

 There are elements of perfectionism, control, and escapism.